Partners, providers, and progress

 Workforce Strategies

-Solving the crisis means finding ways to bring, and keep, more trained and caring people into the field with compensation and benefits that keep them there.
+Solving the crisis means finding ways to bring more trained and caring people into the field with compensation and benefits that keep them there.
 Strategies include the Jump Into Child Care program which provides free training to help individuals explore and launch careers in child care, especially in the Duluth area.
 And, with funding from area partners, a Workforce Solutions pilot project distributed grants to 62 licensed programs to implement staff recruitment and retention efforts including bonuses, wellness activities, and professional development.

 “Northland and so many others have been at this work for a long time.
 But, we—the collective we—can’t rest, because the underlying issues that led to this crisis persist.” —Tony Sertich, President, Northland Foundation